ybgskr12/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.